commonpike/fairpost/README.md

 entry point, using Node.
 It supports Facebook, Instagram, Reddit, Twitter, YouTube and LinkedIn.

-A Feed is just a folder on disk, and all subfolders are Source Posts, containing at least one text file (the post body) and optionally images or video.
-The Source Post will be transformed into real posts for each connected platform.
+A Feed is just a folder on disk, where all subfolders contain Source Posts, each containing at least one text file (the post body) and optionally images or video.
+The Source Post will be transformed into real posts for each connected platform, then published on that platform, then archived.
+During the process, the source folder moves through the stages in the folder.

 Fairpost is *opinionated*, meaning, it will decide how a Source Post with contents can best be presented